-We have audited the financial statements of the governmental activities, the business-type activities, each major fund, and the aggregate remaining fund information of the City of Coral Gables, Florida (the City), as of and for the fiscal year ended September 30, 2018, and have issued our report thereon dated March 29, 2019.
+We have audited the financial statements of the governmental activities, the business-type activities, each major fund, and the aggregate remaining fund information of the City of Coral Gables, Florida (the City), as of and for the year ended September 30, 2019, and have issued our report thereon dated March 30, 2020.
 Our report was modified to include a reference to other auditors.
-This report does not include the findings and recommendations of the other auditors' that are reported on separately by those auditors.
 This management letter does not include the results of the other auditors' testing of compliance and other matters that are reported on separately by those auditors.
-Our report also includes an emphasis of matter paragraph for the adoption of Governmental Accounting Standards Board Statement 75, Accounting and Financial Reporting for Post-employment Benefits Other Than Pensions.